Special Interest Group

 Pediatric oncology is a growing field within the physical therapy profession.
 Children who are treated for cancer are at risk for impairments of all body systems directly related to their cancer diagnosis and treatment.
 Physical therapists have an important role in identifying impairments and providing evidence-based assessments and interventions to improve a child’s motor skills, cardiovascular endurance, and activity participation.

-The Purpose and Vision of Pediatric Oncology
+The Purpose of the Pediatric SIG is

 We will support this by: